BlackFire26299/catcrawler2/README.md

 #### Quest Ideas
 📜 Awakening in the Ash <br>
-Objective: You wake in a grove scarred by flame.
+Objective: You arrive in a grove scarred by flame.
 The air is thick with smoke, and the earth is charred. <br> You Must: <br>
 * Move through the grove learning basic movement. <br>
 * Explore the enviroment. <br>